Caroline test

-The Caroline test is a 19th-century formulation of customary international law, reaffirmed by the Nuremberg Tribunal after World War II, which said that the necessity for preemptive self-defense must be "instant, overwhelming, and leaving no choice of means, and no moment for deliberation."
+The Caroline test is a 19th-century formulation of customary international law, reaffirmed by the Nuremberg Tribunal after World War II, which said that the necessity for preemptive self-defence must be "instant, overwhelming, and leaving no choice of means, and no moment for deliberation."
 The test takes its name from the Caroline affair.

 Historical background

-In 1837, settlers in Upper Canada revolted due to dissatisfaction with the British administration in North America.
-The United States remained officially neutral about the rebellion, but American sympathizers assisted the rebels with men and supplies, transported by a steamboat named the Caroline.
-In response, a combined Anglo-Canadian force from Canada entered United States territory at night, seized the Caroline, set the ship on fire, and sent it over Niagara Falls.
-An American watchmaker, Amos Durfee, was accidentally killed by Alexander Macleod, a Canadian sheriff.
-The British claimed that the attack was an act of self-defense.
-In a letter to the British Ambassador, Secretary of State Daniel Webster argued that a self-defense claimant would have to show that the:
+In 1837, some inhabitants of Upper Canada revolted due to dissatisfaction with the British colonial administration.
+The United States remained officially neutral about the rebellion, but American sympathizers assisted the rebels with men and supplies, transported by the steamboat Caroline.
+In response, a combined Anglo-Canadian force from Canada entered United States territory at night, set the Caroline on fire, and sent it over Niagara Falls.
+An American watchmaker, Amos Durfee, was accidentally killed by Canadian sheriff Alexander Macleod.
+The British claimed that the attack was an act of self-defence.
+In a letter to British ambassador Henry Stephen Fox, Secretary of State Daniel Webster argued that a self-defence claimant would have to show that the:

 Requirements

-The terms "anticipatory self-defense", "preemptive self-defense" and "preemption" traditionally refers to a state's right to strike first in self-defense when faced with imminent attack.
+The terms "anticipatory self-defence", "preemptive self-defence" and "preemption" traditionally refers to a state's right to strike first in self-defence when faced with imminent attack.
 In order to justify such an action, the Caroline test has two distinct requirements: